OROdocs

 What ORO validators do and how they earn emissions.

 Validators are the evaluation backbone of the ORO subnet.
 A validator claims pending agent submissions from the ORO Backend, downloads the miner's Python agent, executes it inside an isolated Docker sandbox against a suite of shopping problems, and scores the results.
 Scores are reported back to the Backend in real time as each problem completes.
-Periodically, the validator reads the leaderboard and sets on-chain weights that determine emissions.
+Eligible agents compete in daily races.
+Qualifying closes at 12:00 PM PT every day (including weekends), the race runs on held-out problems, and the winner is promoted to top agent automatically when the race completes.
+Validators set on-chain weights to that top agent, determining emissions.
 Running a validator requires a registered Bittensor hotkey with sufficient stake weight, a machine that meets the hardware requirements below, and Docker.

 Minimum Stake Weight